Bidyut-Kr-Das/compilerDesignLab/readme.md

 Write a program in lex to convert decimal number to binary.</br>
 `(if code is showing other number than 0 and 1 then the binary value of that number is greater than integer limit and showing garbage value.
 Use array for those cases.)`

+> Assignment 8

+Write a program in lex to identify the type of operator.

+> Assignment 9

+Write a program in lex to calculate total number of character, word, newline and space in a given string.